Focus of the 8th NRW Nano Conference 2018

 Characterisation techniques used on nanomaterials and nanostructures allow for understanding the way atoms and molecules are arranged.
 This knowledge as well as simulation tools for multi-scale materials modelling of the composition and characteristics of a material can be used to assess the value of a material for distinct applications.
 Characterisation and simulation techniques as well as innovations in their theories and backgrounds form another session on the afternoon of the first conference day.

-A short while ago, the State of North Rhine-Westphalia has initiated a new programme to drastically increase the number of company foundations: Innovative start-ups are attracted to NRW by first-stop-shops giving exhausting advice on the foundation process and the whole registration process is digitalised and thereby sped up.
+A short while ago, the State of North Rhine-Westphalia has launched a variety of initiatives to significantly increase the number of business start-ups: Innovative start-ups are attracted to NRW by first-stop-shops giving exhausting advice on the foundation process and the whole registration process is digitalised and thereby sped up.
 In this session, tailor-made advice and best practice examples on how to start a successful company based on a business idea from the field of key enabling technologies will be presented.

 This topic is not open to the “classical” call for presentations or posters, but part of the supporting programme.
 We welcome you to contact us personally about your participation in this session: Sybille Niemeier.
 The session takes place on the afternoon of the first conference day.